So what do you say to an angry child?

 “Let’s find a quieter spot.”

-Do not Never work through anger with an audience.
+Never work through anger with an audience.
 Saving face in front of peers is a strong motivator to win at all costs.

 Also, it’s important to note that the above statements are not questions.
 The point of these directives is to guide the child to take action.